 FAQ

-St. Jude provides cutting-edge cancer care, including chemotherapy, radiation therapy, surgery, bone marrow transplants, and innovative immunotherapy treatments.
-Patients also have access to groundbreaking clinical trials designed specifically for pediatric cancers.
+St. Jude provides cutting-edge cancer care, including chemotherapy, radiation therapy, surgery, bone marrow transplants, immunotherapy, gene therapy, I-131 MIBG therapy, and proton therapy.
+Eligible patients may also have access to clinical trials designed specifically for pediatric cancers.

 Yes, the hospital provides a wide range of support services, including counseling, educational assistance, housing accommodations, nutritional guidance, and financial aid.
-Families never receive a bill for treatment, travel, housing, or food.
+Families never receive a bill from St. Jude for treatment, travel, housing, or food.

-What makes St Jude Children’s Research Hospital unique?
+What makes St. Jude Children’s Research Hospital different?